davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores cumulative net degree days by year for a third city
 * OpenMeteoEDA_202306_v006 explores cumulative net degree days by day of year for a single city

+### Expansions week of 10-AUG-2026
+* OpenMeteoEDA_202306_v006 explores cumulative net degree days by day of year for a second city